 Smockito is a tiny framework-agnostic Scala 3 facade for Mockito.
-It enables setting up unique method stubs for any type in a type-safe manner, while providing an expressive interface for inspecting received arguments and call counts.
+It enables setting up unique method and value stubs for any type in a type-safe manner, while providing an expressive interface for inspecting received arguments and call counts.

 Even when software components make use of proper dependency injection, a mocking framework is useful as a construction and interception sugar. scalamock is an excellent native tool for that use case, but has its limitations.
 Mockito, on the other hand, is very powerful and popular, but exposes a Java API that arguably does not fit well with Scala's expressiveness and safety.